ismaberra/goalguard/README.md

 This project aims to predict the direction of a penalty kick based on the player's run-up.
 We use a combination of video data from FIFA video games and real-life footage to develop and train a pose estimation model that can accurately analyze the player's movements and predict the kick's direction.

-This project is also an "extension" of this one :
+It is an "extension" of this :

 [Penalty_Kick_Analysis.pdf](https://github.com/user-attachments/files/15859660/Penalty_Kick_Analysis.pdf)